tmfg/mmtis-national-access-point/DPO-4538-sbom.md

 - **`tools/shaclvalidator/`** — Standalone Docker tool (Apache Jena).
 No reference in deployment pipeline.
 - **Docker images** (database, nginx, cypress) — Infrastructure/testing containers.

-### Remaining scope decisions
+### Scope decisions

-1. **Dev vs production dependencies** — The `ote/project.clj` has a `:dev` profile with test-only deps (`test.check`, `json-schema`).
-The SBOM should cover only production dependencies (what ships in the uberjar).
-Confirm this is the desired behavior.
+- **Production dependencies only** — The SBOM covers only production dependencies that ship in the uberjar.
+The `:dev` profile deps (`test.check`, `json-schema`) are excluded.
+Dev dependency coverage may be added in a future iteration.

-2. **ClojureScript/CLJSJS packages** — The project uses CLJSJS wrappers around JS libraries (React, Leaflet, Chart.js, etc.).
-These are Maven artifacts wrapping JavaScript libraries.
-They will appear in the SBOM via their Maven coordinates, but the underlying JS library version may not be explicit.
-Is this sufficient?
+- **ClojureScript/CLJSJS packages** — These are Maven artifacts containing pre-bundled standalone JS builds (e.g., `react.min.js`).
+The internal npm transitive dependencies of each JS library are baked into the bundle and will NOT appear individually in the SBOM.
+Only peer dependencies modeled as Maven deps (e.g., `react-dom` → `react`) are visible. **Decision: Maven-level tracking is sufficient for now.** This is a known limitation — the SBOM will underrepresent the true JS dependency tree.
+Deeper JS-level SBOM coverage can be explored in a future iteration.